How to find and fix accessibility issues on your product pages (for free)

 If you’re ready to improve your product page accessibility and open up your store to more customers, but aren’t sure where to start, Google’s free PageSpeed Insights is a great first step.

 Head over to PageSpeed Insights and paste in one of your product page URLs.
 In seconds, it will analyse your page for accessibility, performance, SEO, and best practices.
+You don’t need to understand the technical details - PageSpeed flags the issues, and this guide explains what they mean in plain English.

 Below are the most common accessibility issues I see on ecommerce sites, what each one means, and why fixing them makes your product pages easier, faster, and more profitable for everyone.